 If you want to know if your child is gifted, have them tested, Louis says.
 The most official way to do that is through formal IQ testing once a child is in school, though some educational institutions might have their own policies for what specific assessments should be used in order to enroll in gifted classes.
 Parents who have questions about what tests are needed to qualify for a particular program should talk to the school’s administrators.

 For very young children (under 6 years old), IQ tests aren’t quite as accurate as they are in school-aged kids.
 So even though kids can be tested as young as 2, they aren’t typically recommended to do so until ages 6 to 10 years, Louis says.
-However, there are other tools parents can use to gauge whether a young child is gifted, such as teacher assessments at their preschool or child care center or apps like GiantLeap, which uses a combination of parent/teacher surveys and a game-like app to assess children as young as 4 years old in areas like math, spatial reasoning, motor skills, language or memory.
+However, there are other tools parents can use to gauge whether a young child is gifted, such as teacher assessments at their preschool or child care center or free apps like GiantLeap, which uses a combination of parent/teacher surveys and a game-like app to assess children as young as 4 years old in areas like math, spatial reasoning, motor skills, language or memory.

 The GiantLeap app was tested at the Texas Medical Center, and founder and CEO, Ori Hofnung, says results closely matched those from formal IQ testing but can be done in the child’s natural environment at times that are convenient for the family.
 As of now, the app shouldn’t be considered a replacement for formal IQ testing, but Hofnung says the results (along with personalized activities in the app) can help parents better understand what they can do to foster their kids’ strengths, as well as better support them in areas where they might need extra help.